Academic Calendar

 2 Credits Weekly (2-0-0)

-This course covers the fundamental principles of Chinese herbology including the system of qualification and classification of medicinal substances unique to Chinese medicine.
+This course covers the fundamental principles of Chinese herbology including the system of qualification and classification of medicinal substances unique to the Chinese medicine framework.
 This system is juxtaposed to basic plant pharmacology and modern pharmaceutical compounds derived from Chinese herbs.
-The course provides an overview of Chinese herbal formulas commonly prescribed to patients who visit an acupuncture clinic.
-The information is presented at an introductory level providing practical information that is essential to an acupuncturist.
+The course provides an overview of exemplar Chinese herbs and herb formulas as they relate to common health conditions.

 Prerequisites: ACUP 119.